Using the Template / Attract Screen editor

 Is a layer underneath / on top of something it shouldn't be?
 In the left pane, find which layer you want to move over top / underneath, and then click the up/down arrows on the right-side of the layer.

 Don't use a mobile phone to edit.
-The editor needs the screen size of an iPad or a computer.
+It's much easier on an iPad or a computer.
 We recommend Chrome as your browser if you're on the computer (but other browsers work too).

 On an iPad?
-Use the zoom buttons to zoom (below in photo: see #4).
+Use the zoom buttons to zoom.
 If you're using a touchscreen device then pinching will scale & rotate the layer on top of the canvas if there is one, or zoom the canvas in/out if there is not.
 Once you have layers on the canvas, use the zoom +/- buttons to zoom in and out.
 If you're using a computer with a trackpad or mouse you can use the zoom gesture you're used to while hovering over the canvas.
 There are also zoom in/out buttons just above the canvas if you find them easier.

 Can't find the canvas?
 Zoomed in/out too far and can't see anything?
 Once you see "All changes are saved" at the top, you can simply reload the page: this resets the zoom back to the default.